 The entire plant can vary its appearance dramatically in different conditions – changing in growth habit, leaf shape, size, and colour.
-It’s impossible to cover every possible variation, but this general summary describes a typical healthy plant grown in intense sun.
+It’s impossible to cover every possible variation, but this general summary describes a typical healthy plant.

 |Growth habit||Stems initially grow upright, but soon begin to sprawl and trail as they get longer.|